alexwlchan/alexwlchan.net/src/notes/2025/2025-02-09-download-tumblr-avatars.md

 ---
-layout: til
+layout: note
 title: Downloading avatars from Tumblr
 date: 2025-02-09 22:19:32 +00:00
 date_updated: 2025-08-18 21:25:55 +01:00
-summary: |
-  There's an API endpoint that lets you download avatars in a variety of sizes.
+summary: There's an API endpoint that lets you download avatars in a variety of sizes.
-tags:
-  - tumblr
-old_syntax_highlighting: true
+topic: Preserving social media
 ---
 <style>
   blockquote > pre {